 I worked at Shebeen bar for almost one year [after connecting with them through a Scarf mentor], then at Garden State Hotel for almost two years as a bartender.
-I recently left Garden State to move to a bartending job at the Gasometer Hotel.
+I recently left Garden State to move to a full time bartending job at Siglo.
 I’m about to start studying part time too – a Certificate IV to become an Operating Theatre Technician.

 Negasi and Kevin at Garden State Hotel.
 Whilst working there in 2017, Negasi was nominated for the ‘Rookie of the Year’ in Bartender Magazine’s Australian Bar Awards and made it to finalist.
 Photo: Garden State Hotel.